Factors That Influence Food Choices

 Undoubtedly, guilt is one of the factors that can influence food choices.

-The guilt that some of us experience following the consumption and/or overindulgence of an unhealthy food can be a powerful motivator.
+The guilt that some of us experience following the consumption and/or overindulgence of a highly-palatable food can be a powerful motivator.

-That is to say that some of us may deny ourselves our favourite unhealthy food out of guilt that we had experienced following our last indulgence.
-There is no room for feelings of guilt or shame when our relationship with food is healthy.
+That is to say that some of us may deny ourselves our favourite treat out of guilt that we had experienced following our last indulgence.
+There is no room for feelings of guilt or shame when our relationship with food is a positive one.

 We explore this idea in greeted depth in this post: Intuitive Eating: Principles, Challenges And Important Considerations